GM workers worry about paying bills as strike continues

 He’s only been with GM for four months, making just under $16 per hour, but has hopes of going full-time so he can support a family.

-Use of temporary workers has been a major issue in the contract negotiations, along with outsourcing work to other countries, a point that surfaced on Tuesday.
+Use of temporary workers has been a major issue in the contract negotiations, along with building vehicles in other countries, a point that surfaced on Tuesday.

 Green has cut spending and has a girlfriend with a good job.
 But he’s worried about a child support payment coming up at the end of the month and has talked to his case worker about temporarily reducing the payments.